jgensler8/kother/README.md

 ### Future Work

+* Use Godep, then switch to glog to logging
 * Service to tell you when to update stuff.
 Branch, commit, and stand up environment.
+* Subcommand for Generating a (large) Vagrantfile
+* Provide logic to pull ENV vars from particular CI systems (Bamboo, Jenkins, Travis, etc)
 * Bake each component into an AMI